krisek/audioloader/README.md

   #url of the mpd lame/vorbis stream (httpd output) configured ~ can be overriden from the web UI settings
   STREAM_URL = 'http://{}:8000/audio.ogg'.format(os.environ.get('hostname', 'localhost.localdomain'))

+  #hostname of your mpd server
+  MPD_HOST = 'localhost'

+  #hostname of your Redis server
+  REDIS_HOST = 'localhost'

 ```

 5. Web server